smart-data-models/dataModel.STAT-DCAT-AP/DatasetSTAT-DCAT-AP/doc/spec.md

       x-ngsi:
         model: dct:LinguisticSystem
         type: Property
-    otherIdentifier:
-      description: 'This property refers to a secondary identifier of the Dataset, such as MAST/ADS, DataCite, DOI, EZID or W3ID.'
-      items:
+    dct:modified:
+      description: 'This property contains the most recent date on which the Dataset was changed or modified.'
-        format: uri
+      format: date-time
       type: string
-      type: array
       x-ngsi:
-        model: dct:identifier
+        model: dct:modified
         type: Property
-    provenance:
+    dct:provenance:
       description: 'This property contains a statement about the lineage of a Dataset.'
       items:
         type: string